NetworkDismantling/review/README.md

 pip install -e .
 ```

+The '-e' flag installs the package in development mode, and will keep the installed package in sync with the directory.

 FINDER also requires the following additional steps, due to the use of Cython:
 Please make sure to use the GCC-8 compiler, as the code is not compatible with GCC-9 right now.